Josseyo/hanginthere/README.md

 **Fixes**
 * Add colorama
 * Give a general feedback message for guessing the same letter that has already been releived in the hidden word
+* Added a welcome back message in the play_again() function when the user chooses to quit the game as well as in the main() function when the user exits the game using the KeyboardInterrupt (Ctrl+C) exception.

 **Remaining issues**
 * Clear issue in Heroku terminal.
 A valid enter (a letter that has not been used before) after an invalid enter (= more than one letter, a letter that has been used before, or a character that is not a letter, e.g. a number).